Pori: Sport

 Other popular team sports in Pori are bandy and pesäpallo, the Finnish version of baseball.
 Women's pesäpallo team Pesäkarhut and bandy side Narukerä are both playing in the premier divisions.
-Pori has also men's and women's lower division teams in almost all major team sports, including clubs like Musan Salama (football), Pori Futsal (futsal), Bears (American football), Pori Rugby (rugby union) and Karhut (floorball).
-The oldest sportsclub in Finland, Segelföreningen i Björneborg was established 1856 in Pori.
+Pori has also men's and women's lower division teams in almost all major team sports, including clubs like Pori Futsal (futsal), Bears (American football), Pori Rugby (rugby union) and FBT Karhut United (floorball).
+The oldest sportsclub in Finland, Segelföreningen i Björneborg, was established 1856 in Pori.

 The biggest sports club in Pori is Liikuntaseura Pori, which offers multiple sports including gymnastics, TeamGym and cheerleading.